-TIP: Before starting your intro, tell the student to let you know when he/she doesn’t understand or if you start speaking too quickly.
+Before starting your introduction, tell the student to let you know when he/she doesn’t understand or if you start speaking too quickly.
 This let’s them know it’s OK if they don’t catch every word and also that you’re going to help them out as you go along.

-Then, once the student starts their intro you can start assessing fluency, accuracy, and pronunciation.
+Once the student starts their introduction, start assessing their fluency, accuracy, and pronunciation.
 You are going to be processing a lot of things at once but don’t forget to actually LISTEN to the student.
 This will allow you to pick up some personal things about the student that will be helpful in forging your relationship with him/her, which becomes really important in whether or not that student will continue working with you after this session.

-DOUBLE TIP: SMILE and be friendly.
-When asking students why they like their favorite tutors compared to others, they always mention how kind and enthusiastic the tutor is- don’t underestimate this factor.
+REMEMBER: SMILE and be friendly.
+When Fluentify has asked students why they like their favorite tutors compared to others, they always mention how kind and enthusiastic the tutor is.
+Don’t underestimate this factor.